Loch Ness Monster (roller coaster): Characteristics

-The roller coaster's namesake comes from the fabled creature of the Loch Ness Monster, promptly situated in the Scotland area of the park.
+The roller coaster's namesake comes from the fabled creature of the Loch Ness Monster, appropriately situated in the Scotland area of the park.
 The queue area of the roller coaster features items of an expedition in search of the Loch Ness Monster.
 The tunnel portion is labeled the "Monster's Lair", where the Loch Ness Monster lives in a hollowed-out mountain.
 Special effects were added for the roller coaster's tunnel in 1979, incorporating a mural of the creature with mist and lights.
 The lighting effect was reintegrated with sound effects in the tunnel section during the 40th anniversary.

 Track

 The Loch Ness Monster is a Custom Looping Coaster model made by Arrow Development and designed by Ron Toomer.
 The roller coaster is considered a terrain roller coaster as it utilizes the surrounding landscape in its elements.
 The steel track is 3240 feet long and is colored bright yellow.
 The track's highest point is approximately 130 ft above the lake, while the lowest point is around 5 feet above the lake.
 The maintenance workshop is beneath the ride's station.

 The roller coaster used 300 tons of steel in its construction.
 The Loch Ness Monster, compared to contemporary roller coasters, had its steel framework welded together instead of bolted.
 During construction, a section of track leading from the bottom of the second loop to the brake run before the station was incorrectly formed, bending left, instead of right.
 Workers heated the track to physically bend it to the correct position, resulting in a sharp bump.

-Each of the loops has a diameter of 30 ft.
-When the Loch Ness Monster opened, trains entered each loop at 43 mph, slowing to 23 mph at the top of each loop.
+The loops have a diameter of 30 ft.
+When the ride first opened, trains entered each loop at 43 mph, slowing to 23 mph at the top of each loop.
 The top of the first loop is 82 ft high, while the top of the second loop is 57 ft high.
 The Loch Ness Monster was the first to feature interlocking loops on a full circuit roller coaster and the only one still in operation.
 Two other roller coasters formerly featured interlocking loops: Lightnin' Loops at Six Flags Great Adventure and the Orient Express at Worlds of Fun.